zenlogin/browser-user-agent-authentication-statistics/README.md

-# Browser Statistics: Monthly Breakdowns
+# Browser & User Agent Statistics

 This library provides monthly breakdowns of user agent (aka browser or client) statistics.
 It's based on Zenlogin API requests, which represent a wide-array of real-world use cases.
 This data is intended to be for informational purposes only.